The limitations of mediation: some hindering factors

 This integrated approach of workplace conflict fits with the different perspectives I offer in my work.

-mediation & more: an integral framework and holistic approach
+beyond mediation: an integral framework and holistic approach